7 ways inflation affects your finances, and what to do about each one

 Review your lending regularly, especially after a major rate cycle.
 Splitting your mortgage across multiple fixed terms can balance certainty with flexibility.
 If you are considering borrowing to invest, the maths can work when the expected after-tax return on the investment exceeds the after-tax cost of the debt, but this requires professional guidance and genuine tolerance for risk.

 We regularly see clients who are holding far more cash than they need to, often because it feels safe.
 The irony is these savings are quietly losing real value each year.
 Shifting surplus cash into a PIE-structured fund, for example, can reduce the tax drag and improve the odds of keeping pace with inflation.
+For a deeper look at this dynamic and the after-tax maths on common savings vehicles, read our article on why cash is often a losing proposition.

 This does not mean you should hold no cash.
 An emergency fund of three to six months of living expenses remains essential, and any money earmarked for spending within the next one to two years belongs in cash or near-cash.
 The mistake is holding significantly more than this in low-yielding deposits while inflation steadily erodes the balance.

 Keep your emergency fund and short-term spending money in cash.
 Everything beyond this should be working harder inside a diversified portfolio designed to deliver positive real returns after tax.
 For most New Zealanders, a well-structured managed investment or growth-oriented KiwiSaver Scheme is the most practical route.
-If your KiwiSaver is sitting in a Conservative fund while you have decades until retirement, this is worth reviewing: the difference in long-term purchasing power between a Conservative and Growth fund can be substantial.
+If your KiwiSaver investment is sitting in a Conservative fund while you have decades until retirement, this is worth reviewing: the difference in long-term purchasing power between a Conservative and Growth fund can be substantial.

 Because higher prices usually accompany economic growth, periods of moderate inflation tend to be good for long-term investors.
 Businesses can raise prices to protect margins, boosting earnings and share prices.
 Property values tend to rise alongside building costs and general price levels.
 Rental income typically adjusts upward over time.